 Pirates Museum

-Explore the intriguing world of piracy at the Pirates Museum in Antananarivo, showcasing artifacts and engaging exhibits for all ages.
+Explore the fascinating world of piracy at the Pirates Museum in Antananarivo, featuring artifacts, interactive displays, and thrilling tales from the high seas.

 School Modern Ampefiloha